Ohio Amber Alert: Women set trap for suspect before chance led them to missing baby - NewsBreak

 The women flagged down nearby police officers, who then took Kason out of the car.
 As of Monday, both boys are reunited with their family and doing well following the ordeal.

-Jackson faces two counts of kidnapping as well as a charge of felony battery by bodily waste against a public safety officer for allegedly spitting on a sheriff’s deputy while at a detention processing center in Ohio.Copyright 2022 Nexstar Media Inc. All rights reserved.
+A local organization created to honor Makenzi Ridley, a Columbus teen killed in 2021 just weeks after her high school graduation, celebrated the two women with a special lunch.

+On behalf of the Columbus community, Orange Hearts for Makenzi leaders gave the women gift cards and gifts for their children.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.